The Red Book

 Your baby grows rapidly during their first two years of life, in fact they grow fastest now than at any other time.
 By 6 months most babies will have doubled their birthweight and grown about 12cm in length, and by the time they are two years old they will be roughly half their adult height.
 Head circumference increases too due to rapid brain growth.

 The rate of growth is predominantly influenced by your baby’s nutritional intake which is why it’s so important to get it right from the start of weaning, when neither breastmilk or formula alone can provide the necessary nutrition for your baby.
-If you’d like to learn more about Baby Nutrition you’re welcome to join my digital course.
+If you’d like to learn more about baby nutrition, you’re welcome to join my digital course, Happy Healthy Weaning.

 What normal growth looks like?